 Litharo®

-Generic Name: Lithium Carbonate
+Generic name: Lithium Carbonate

-Dosage Form: Scored tablets, 300 mg
+Dosage form: Scored tablets, 300 mg

 Indications: Used for treating acute manic and hypomanic episodes in patients with bipolar disorder and depression.